krogge-obando/net_switching_across_arousal/README.md

 This repo was designed with two folders
 1. codes: to see the code used to derive any of the things we stated in our *Highlights* go here, for key information of what the code does go to the section  *codes info*
-2. codes/analysis: to see the codes used to compute the analysis and obtain the statistical results of the paper.
-Please note the information of what code reflects which analysis in the paper can be found in the info.txt document in this folder.
+2. codes/analysis/: to see the codes used to compute the analysis
 3. data: the only data provided is the outputs used to derive the figures 4A and 4C of this paper.
 To download the HCP-7T data please go ["here"](https://www.humanconnectome.org/study/hcp-young-adult/data-releases/).
 For acces to the EEG-fMRI VU data please contact catie.chang@vanderbilt.edu

 ## 🧭 Software used in this project